INSIDER SUBSCRIPTION

 AKC’s “no comment” response raises questions for which there may be no acceptable answers.
 Does this service in any way benefit responsible breeders?
 We're left to assume that puppies sold with “no papers” due to the possibility they carry a serious genetic fault or were of overall non-breeding quality can now enter the breeding gene pool unless the breeder can furnish a written agreement to the contrary and prove that all parties to the sale know and signed the contract?
 And here's the big catch - any subsequent owner-applicant would have had to sign a non-breeding contract or the breeder's contract is negated and the dog could be registered.
 Huh?

 The genetic and moral impact of overriding a responsible breeder’s knowledge and judgment is incomprehensible.
-Consider this; you had a signed contract on a potential carrier of a serious genetic disease yet that dog somehow winds up a puppy mill?
+Consider this; you had a signed non-breeding contract on a potential carrier of a serious genetic disease yet that dog somehow winds up a puppy mill?
 Or a carefully scrutinized buyer falls on hard economic times, registers the pet dog with another registry so he can breed it to a horrid AKC registered dog owned by a neighbor?
 All of those puppies and their puppies can then be AKC registered?

 Now you understand why no caring breeder playing by the rules to protect their breed and the integrity of the purebred dog could ever accept this artfully named program.